Pricing and Valuation under the Real-World Measure: Appendix

 but in general

-for any $0\leq t\leq T$.
-Put it another way, stochastic discount factors are not ``upward compatible,'' i.e., a discount factor that has been calculated on the basis of $\textbf{E}$ in general cannot be applied with respect to a broader filtration $\textbf{F}$.
-Hence, if somebody aims at calculating the fair value of a contingent claim with respect to the information $\mathcal{F}_t\,$, he or she must use a discount factor that is made for $\textbf{F}$ or for any superfiltration $\textbf{I}\supset\textbf{F}$.
+for any $0\leq t\leq T<\infty\,$.
+Put another way, stochastic discount factors are not ``upward compatible,'' which means that a discount factor that has been calculated on the basis of $\textbf{E}$ in general cannot be applied to a broader filtration $\textbf{F}$.
+Hence, if somebody aims at representing asset prices with respect to the information set $\mathcal{F}_t\,$, he or she must use a discount factor that is made for $\textbf{F}$ or for any superfiltration $\textbf{G}\supset\textbf{F}$.
 This is cumbersome or even impossible in most practical situations.

-Calculating values that are fair with respect to $\mathcal{F}_t\,$, only by using the price history $\mathcal{E}_t\,$, would be a highly desirable feature.
-In fact, this is the key property of a sensitive market, since
+For this reason, it is highly desirable to know under which circumstances stochastic discount factors that have been calculated on the basis of $\textbf{E}$ can be applied also to a broader filtration $\textbf{F}$.
+In fact, this is the key property of a sensitive market, since market sensitivity guarantees that